Saturday, December 31, 2016

 Did I say humans?
 Maybe I should say fakes, androids.

 Years ago I read The Facebook Effect, David Kirkpatrick’s book on the conception and founding of the world’s first major social network.
 Kirkpatrick focused on the strategies behind Facebook’s advance and the brilliance Mark Zuckerberg showed every step of the way, overcoming obstacle after obstacle, foreseeing problems months before they came up.
-It was an amazing story, and before I’d finished the book, as I was reading the last chapters in a local cafe, it suddenly dawned on me: “This Zuckerberg guy isn’t actually human.”
+It was an amazing story, and before I’d finished the book, as I was reading the last chapters in a local cafe, it dawned on me: “This Zuckerberg guy isn’t actually human.”

 And he isn’t.

-As psy-op, Facebook sure was genius.
+As a psy-op, Facebook sure was genius.
 You gotta hand it to these despicable aliens.
 “Zuckerberg”, that supposed smart Jewish kid from White Plains, New York, created a portal through which the cats could invade ever more of our human consciousness.
 People are now actually using cat faces for their profile pictures.
 Can you beat that for propaganda?
 People identifying themselves with the aliens that will soon enslave them.

-With all this going on, how long can it be before they make their move--before they reach out their paws for TOTAL CONTROL?
+With all this going on, how long can it be before they make their move--before they reach out their paws for total control?
 Perhaps there won’t even be a coup.
 They’ll achieve ascendancy slowly without us even noticing.
 It will be a silent takeover, not a whimper of protest.
 One fine day most of the planet will wake up and realize they’ve been reduced to sweat-shop conditions, working in huge cat toy factories or grinding up lobster and fish carcasses to fill truckload after truckload with cans of Friskies Captain’s Platter.
 Meanwhile the cats will be feeding us intravenously.
 We’ll be chained body and soul to the fishy grindstone of their pussy utopia.

-That last line didn’t come out right.
+OK, that last line didn’t come out right.
 But anyhow, after the takeover will come the physical change, Stage 4, when the cats shape-shift to reveal their true appearance.
 Some fellow researchers in this area have managed to get images of what this next stage of cat will look like.
 It isn’t pretty.

 How is that possible?
 It’s nothing like the case with dogs or other animals, whose domestication can easily be traced from wild forebears.
 What does it mean?